Getting Started with Number Verification API

 The Number Verification API verifies the phone number linked to the SIM card in the device connected to the mobile data network.
 This offers developers a secure possession factor to authenticate their end-users seamlessly.

-This authentication method is called Silent Authentication, as it happens in the background without the user's awareness, and improves the user experience by reducing the need for repeated logins and One-Time Passcodes (OTP), especially in scenarios where the user is already logged in to a service or system.
+This authentication method is called Silent Authentication, as it happens in the background without the user's awareness.
+It improves the user experience by reducing the need for repeated logins and One-Time Passwords (OTP), especially in scenarios where the user is already logged in to a service or system.

 Number Verification API is one of Vonage’s Network APIs, a new collection of APIs based on the CAMARA standard that exposes the network capabilities of mobile carriers (e.g., Telefonica, Deutsche Telekom, or Vodafone) to developers.
 These mobile carriers are also known as Communication Service Providers or CSPs.